singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 title: SVM | Introduction to Support Vector Machines in Machine Learning
 date: 2020-04-27T18:13:23.661Z
 updated_date: 2020-04-27T18:13:22.829Z
+description: SVM or support vector machines are supervised learning models that analyze data and recognize patterns on its own.
+They are used for both classification and regression analysis.
 published: true
 tags:
   - machinelearning